br90218/Lowlit-Exploration/README.md

 * Minimum / Recommended computer specs not yet tested.

-   I run this game on i7-4790K 4.40GHz, GTX 970, 16GB DDR3 RAM and a 4K monitor, and generally I can still hold up my framerate at around 30 ~ 40 FPS.
+   The runnable was tested on a i7-4790K 4.40GHz, GTX 970, 16GB DDR3 RAM machine under 4K resolution, and generally I can still hold up my framerate at around 30 ~ 40 FPS.
 If you are experiencing some performance issues, please also file an issue post above, thanks!

 * Again, this is only a school project that I didn't had enough time to work on